andybywire/ux-methods-poc/about.md

 A useful, usable web interface means that everyone can access the knowledge captured in the UX methods ontology and knowledge base.
 Ideally this will embody a full complement of best practices for the web including accessibility, linked data, progressive web application optimizations, and mobile first design.

 ## How It Works
-A knowledge graph combines data elements from different sources (from realtional and graph databases, flat files, and linked data from the web), and interrelates them with the help of a formally specified "perspective" on how the concepts they represent fit together.
+A knowledge graph combines data elements from different sources (from relational and graph databases, flat files, and linked data from the web), and interrelates them with the help of a formally specified "perspective" on how the concepts they represent fit together.
 For UX Methods, this formal perspective is supplied by the [UX Methods Ontology]({{site.ontology_repo}}).

 Paraphrasing ontology engineering pioneer [Tom Gruber](http://www-ksl.stanford.edu/kst/what-is-an-ontology.html), an ontology is "an  explicit, formal specification of a shared conceptualization."
 Ontologies provides the shared context for making sense of data, without which data elements are just so many unrelated facts.